-2011 2010
+2011

-Expected dividend yield - % - %
+Expected dividend yield - %

-Expected stock price volatility 20 % 20 %
+Expected stock price volatility 20 %

-Risk-free interest rate 2.13 % 2.37 %
+Risk-free interest rate 2.13 %

-Expected life of options (years) 4.75 4.5
+Expected life of options (years) 4.75

-During the year ended December 29, 2012, we did not grant any stock options.
+During the years ended December 28, 2013 and December 29, 2012, we did not grant any stock options.

 We have not declared cash or stock dividends on our stock in the past and we do not anticipate declaring cash or stock dividends in the foreseeable future.
-The expected stock price volatility is based on the evaluation of implied volatilities from traded call options on our stock and from call options embedded in our convertible debt, historical volatility of our stock and other factors.
-The risk-free interest rate is based on the U.S. Treasury yield curve in effect on the date of grant in conjunction with considering the expected life of options.
-The expected life of options represents the approximate period of time that granted options are expected to be outstanding and is based on historical data, including, among other things, option exercises, forfeitures and cancellations.
+The expected stock price volatility was based on the evaluation of implied volatilities from traded call options on our stock and from call options embedded in our convertible debt, historical volatility of our stock and other factors.
+The risk-free interest rate was based on the U.S. Treasury yield curve in effect on the date of grant in conjunction with considering the expected life of options.
+The expected life of options represented the approximate period of time that granted options were expected to be outstanding and was based on historical data, including, among other things, option exercises, forfeitures and cancellations.
 Estimates of fair value are not intended to predict actual future events or the value ultimately realized by recipients of stock options, and subsequent events are not indicative of the reasonableness of the original estimates of fair value made by us.